Giving your child the best start in life

 Your child is unique, and so are their development and learning needs.
 While a vision impairment can create specific challenges, your personal early intervention program is designed to address these, providing the unique mix of services and support you, your family and your child need to flourish.
 We support you with each stage of your child’s development across all areas including gross and fine motor, communication, social, play and cognitive skills, to help them reach developmental milestones in their early years and make a smooth transition to school.

-Your RIDBC early intervention program is completed tailored to your child and your family.
+Your RIDBC early intervention program is completely tailored to your child and your family.
 It is designed to educate and support all your family members, developing your ability and confidence to support your child at home and in the community.

 Building a team around your child